danielbalagula/Hip-Hop-Lyrics-Generator/README.md

 # Song Lyrics Generator

-Uses BeautifulSpoon to extract artist's lyrics from www.metrolyrics.com.
+Uses BeautifulSoup to extract artist's lyrics from www.metrolyrics.com.
 Compiles and cleans data and stores lyrics in a separate folder.